 Uploads of any size with HTML5

-You need a very recent browser supporting HTML5, the latest version of the "language of the web".
+To get the sign, simply use an up to date browser that supports HTML5, the latest version of the "language of the web".

-Currently Firefox 4 (and higher) and Chrome on Windows, Mac OS X and Linux are known to work.
+Up to date versions of Firefox and Chrome on Windows, Mac OS X and Linux and Safari 6 or higher on Mac OS X and IE 10 and higher on Windows are known to work.

 Downloads of any size

 Any modern browser will do just fine.
 Don't worry about Adobe Flash or HTML5 - these only matter for uploads; nothing special is required for downloads

 Uploads smaller than 2 Gigabytes (2GB) with Adobe Flash